rajeesing/StraightToBusiness/README.md

 ```
 docker run –name <your-custom-name> -p 9800:80 sample-docker
 ```
 > You can use -p switch to bind a port to a container.
-Each container running under a docker host and obtain a unique random IP address.
-For ex. if a container assign a IP address 172.168.1.1 and running a .net application then you can access your application using https://172.168.1.1:80 when your browser runs inside docker host.
-But your browser or any client which runs outside host needs a proper port mapping to access docker host container.
+Each container runs under a docker host and obtains a unique random IP address.
+For ex. if a container assign a IP address of 172.168.1.1 and runs a .net application then you can access your application using https://172.168.1.1:80 when your browser runs inside the docker host.
+But your browser or any client that runs outside the host needs a proper port mapping to access the docker host container.

-10. Open the browser and type https://localhost:9800 and you should be seeing your html file output.
+10. Open the browser and type https://localhost:9800 and you should see your HTML file output.

 # Docker Commands
 1. List Images: ``` docker images ```